dunn/modernphilosophy/modernphilosophy.markdown

 ***

 _In the following two sections, Descartes is confronting the problem of transference: how can one body produce motion in another?
-(See Aquinas's treatment of this [above](#section-seven).)
+(See Aquinas's treatment of this in [Chapter Sixty-nine, Section Seven](#section-seven).)
 Is the answer Descartes gives here compatible with occasionalism?
 How might he react to Aquinas's answer?_

 ### Part Two, Section Twenty-four: What motion is, taking the term in its common use